Choose a type

-Usually a combination of chemotherapy drugs is used.
-The drugs used and the length of treatment depends on the type and risk group of the rhabdomyosarcoma.
+You usually have a combination of chemotherapy drugs.
+The drugs used and length of your treatment depend on the type and risk group of the rhabdomyosarcoma.

-Surgery is used if the tumour can be removed without causing too much damage to nearby structures, or without affecting your appearance too much.
+Surgery is used if the tumour can be removed without causing too much damage to nearby tissue or affecting your appearance.

-If there are cancerous cells in the margin, you may need another operation to remove more tissue.
+If there are cancer cells in the margin, you might need another operation to remove more tissue.
 Making sure the margins are clear reduces the risk of the cancer coming back.